Ackerman-00/end4-quiet-hypr-dots/.github/README.md

    - _If you're new to Linux and decide to use Hyprland, you're in for a tough ride._
    - Just run `curl -LJO https://raw.githubusercontent.com/Ackerman-00/end4-quiet-hypr-dots/main/setup.sh`
-     - Or, clone this repo and run `./setup install`
+     - Or, clone this repo and run `./setup.sh`
      - See [document](https://ii.clsty.link/en/ii-qs/01setup/) for details.
    - **Default keybinds**: Should be somewhat familiar to Windows or GNOME users.
 Important ones:
      - `Super`+`/` = keybind list